Sea Level (band): Career

 After the release of their first album, the group expanded to a septet with the additions of Davis Causey (guitar), George Weaver (drums, percussion) and Randall Bramblett (saxophones, keyboards and vocals).
 That configuration recorded the group's second album, Cats on the Coast, in 1978 (with the leadoff track, "That's Your Secret", reaching #50 on the Billboard Hot 100 and #45 in Canada.)
 By the time of the third album, On the Edge, Jaimoe and Weaver had both left, replaced by Joe English.
 The sextet of Bramblett, Causey, English, Leavell, Nalls and Williams recorded the fourth album, Long Walk on a Short Pier (1979), unreleased in the United States for nearly twenty years, adding percussionist Matt Greeley for their fifth and final album, Ball Room, issued on Arista in 1980.
-Their greatest hits album (CD) wrapped up their body of work, minus a handful of appearances on various compilation albums (mostly Southern Rock).
-They were also featured on a 1978 live Southern Rock album which included a live version of "Grand Larceny."
+Their greatest hits album (CD release only) wrapped up their body of work, minus a handful of appearances on various compilation albums (mostly Southern Rock).
+They were also featured on a live 1978 double compilation album, Hotels, Motels and Road Shows which included an extended version of "Grand Larceny."

 Later years

 Leavell later emerged as a much sought-after session musician and producer, touring with Eric Clapton and eventually becoming a "permanent" session player touring with the Rolling Stones.

 In 1998, he issued his debut solo LP, a Christmas album called What's in That Bag? and more recently Forever Blue that includes solo versions of two classic Sea Level compositions: "Whole Lotta Colada" and "Song for Amy."
 He also released Southscape, an album of Southern anthems that hearkens back to his Southern roots.

 A documentary of Chuck Leavell's career and life outside of music,"Chuck Leavell: The Tree Man" IMDb Listing, directed by Allen Farst IMDb, premiered at Dayton, Ohio's "The Neon" theatre on November 6, 2020.
-The film, featured in a number of film festivals in 2020, won the Sedona Film Festival's People’s Choice Award.
+The film, featured in a number of film festivals in 2020, won the Sedona Film Festival's People's Choice Award.